Jiaqi-Lv/KongNet_Inference_Main/tests/README.md

 ### Optional Dependencies
 - `pytest` - For advanced test features
 - `pytest-mock` - For enhanced mocking capabilities
-- `torch` - Required for model and tensor tests
-- `numpy` - Required for array processing tests
-- `tiatoolbox` - Required for WSI processing tests

-### Test Dependencies
-Tests will automatically skip if required dependencies are not available.

-## Test Design Principles

-1. **Graceful Degradation**: Tests skip when dependencies are missing rather than failing
-2. **Mocking**: Heavy dependencies are mocked to test logic without requiring full installation
-3. **Isolation**: Each test is independent and doesn't rely on external files or state
-4. **Comprehensive Coverage**: Tests cover configuration, initialization, processing logic, and error handling
-5. **Fast Execution**: Most tests run quickly; slow tests are marked appropriately

 ## Example Test Run